Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 Notice Period Requirements

-The Party Wall Act mandates specific notice periods that cannot be shortened—even if your neighbor is your best friend and wants to help.
+The Party Wall Act mandates specific notice periods that cannot be shortened—even if your neighbour is your best friend and wants to help.

 Notice periods by project type: